prettier/plugin-ruby/README.md

 ./node_modules/.bin/prettier --write '**/*.{rb,rake}'
 ```

-Note that you can also install `prettier` globally with `npm install -g prettier` or you can add `./node_modules/.bin` to your `$PATH` so you don't need to reference the executable from the directory each time.
+Note that you can also install `prettier` globally with `npm install -g prettier @prettier/plugin-ruby` or you can add `./node_modules/.bin` to your `$PATH` so you don't need to reference the executable from the directory each time.

 ## Configuration